syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable the toggle selction behaviour for row, cell and column.
+Gets or sets a value that indicates whether to enable the toggle selction behavior for row, cell and column.